psschwei/apnea-trainer/README.md

 # Apnea Trainer Timer

-A command-line timer for apnea training sessions.
+A command-line and graphical timer for apnea training sessions.

 ## Features